inass-helmy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head -10 /etc/passwd: Display the first 10 lines of /etc/passwd
-head -3 iacta: Write a script that displays the third line of the file iacta echo "Beat School" > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)': Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+head -3 iacta: Write a script that displays the third line of the file iacta echo "Beat School" > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)': Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. tail -1 iacta >> iacta: Write a script that duplicates the last line of the file iacta